odoo/documentation/content/applications/finance/fiscal_localizations/vietnam.rst

 #.
 In the :guilabel:`Look up digital certificate` step:

-   - To add a digital certificate, click :guilabel:`Add new`.
+   - Click :guilabel:`Add new` to add a digital certificate.
    - Select the :guilabel:`Branch/Enterprise` and the :guilabel:`Type of digital certificate`, then all the required fields for each type.

      - :guilabel:`Supplier`: CloudCA
      - :guilabel:`Signer ID`: CloudCA
      - :guilabel:`Digital Certificate`: CloudCA
-     - :guilabel:`How to downlaod file`: HSM
+     - :guilabel:`How to download file`: HSM
      - :guilabel:`File Upload`: HSM, USB-TOKEN

-   - Click :guilabel:`Generate key pair` to generate encryption keys for authentication, then :guilabel:`Save` to save.
+   - Click :guilabel:`Generate key pair` to generate encryption keys for authentication, then :guilabel:`Save`.

 #.
 In the :guilabel:`Manage invoice templates` step: